-What exactly is a Code of Conduct and how do we abide by it and emerge as a trusted leader?
+What exactly is a Code of Conduct and how do we abide by it, and emerge as a trusted leader?
 A Code of Conduct is about authenticity and not a corporate document or mission statement that is stuffed away in the HR packet you get when first hired.

 One of the things leaders must be consistently aware of is that every word that flows from them, whether orally, by letter, email, or a text message is shaping and developing a culture in their organization or area of responsibility.

 Authentic or Just Best Behavior

 People are constantly determining whether or not you are authentic or just on your best behavior.
-The reason I believe leaders are constantly assessed is because people are looking for the right person to follow, the right model; they’re looking for someone they can learn from because they truly want to be their best.
+The reason I believe leaders are constantly assessed is because people are looking for the right person to follow.
+They’re looking for someone they can learn from because they truly want to be their best.

 Followers may be uncertain about a leader if that leader has failed to model the Code of Conduct that they expect from others.
 Code of Conduct must be laced with the practiced virtues of integrity, trust worthiness, honesty, compassion, and self-control.

 Personal Code of Conduct

 The leaders’ personal Code of Conduct affords leaders the capacity to lead well by focusing on principles that are larger than their own existence.
 It keeps them continually mindful of the pursuit of excellence.
 This propels leaders to think about their conduct and produce conscious achievement.

 The best decisions are those decisions that are made before you need to make them; I call them “Preemptive Decisions”.
 These decisions are best made based on your core values and your code of conduct.
 That way circumstances will not change your behavior and you remain consistent because now all you have to do is execute, not make a decision and then execute.

-Certainly if the building is on fire be as cutting as you like to get people out of the building – you get the point!
-So, consistency and specificity are two key components building your code of conduct.
+Certainly if the building is on fire, be as cutting as you like to get people out of the building – you get the point!
+So consistency and specificity are two key components in building your code of conduct.

-The Code of Conduct must be SPECIAL
+The Code of Conduct Must Be SPECIAL

-- Specific – be specific in every communication no guess work here.
+- Specific – Be specific in every communication no guess work here.
 People don’t do well when they have to try and figure out the appropriate behavior.
 It really accelerates performance to be specific.

 - Clear – be clear about your convictions and model them.
 People need leaders that are clear – not ones they have to try and figure out.